No Comments

 Photos shows potential of being environmentally conscious while loving a modern life

 Increasing energy efficiency in your home is a great way to add value.
-Modern home buyers are looking for green upgrades and willing pay more for homes that are environmentally friendly.
+Modern home buyers are looking for efficiency upgrades and willing pay more for homes that have the features they want already in place.
 Bonus, efficient homes are more comfortable to live in and cost less to run.
 You don’t have to go into debt to increase the efficiency and value of your home.
 Check out the list below and if you would like more tips or advice, here is my free Home Selling Guidebook

 1. Install Programmable Thermostats

-A programmable thermostat is a device that allows you to set different temperatures for different times of the day, such as when you are away from home or when you are asleep.
-The thermostat can be programmed to adjust the temperature automatically, helping to save energy and money.
+A programmable thermostat is a device that allows you to set different temperatures for different times of the day.
+The temperatures can be set to automatically adjust when you are away from home or asleep helping to save energy and money.

 LED bulbs are energy-efficient using up to 90% less energy than traditional incandescent bulbs and up to 50% less energy than compact fluorescent (CFL) bulbs.
-LED bulbs also last much longer than traditional bulbs, with some models lasting up to 25 times as long.
+LED bulbs also last much longer than traditional bulbs, with some models lasting up to 25 times longer.

 3. Add Weather Stripping to Windows and Doors